 residents (funded from the General Services Charge fund paid by residents)?
 Management and administration of the Village; Maintenance and repair of the common areas of the Village; Maintenance, repairs and replacements of units and items in, on or attached to units (except where this is the responsibility of a resident); Control and eradication of pests in the common property; and Payment of property costs including rates, water, insurance and waste management.
 7.2 Are optional personal services provided or made available to residents on a user-pays basis?
-7.3 Does the retirement village operator provide government funded home care services under the Aged Care Act 1997 (Cwth)? ☐ Yes, the operator is an Approved Provider of home care under the Aged Care Act 1997 (Registered Accredited Care Supplier - RACS ID number) ☐ Yes, home care is provided in association with an Approved Provider ☒ No, the operator does not provide home care services, residents can arrange their own home care services Home Support Program s an aged care assessmen services are not covered Residents can choose t the retirement village pr by be eligible to receive a Home Care Package, or a Commonwealth subsidised by the Commonwealth Government if assessed as eligible by the team (ACAT) under the Aged Care Act 1997 (Cwth).
-These home care by the Retirement Villages Act 1999 (Qld).
-Their own approved Home Care Provider and are not obliged to use rovider, if one is offered.
-Part 8 - Security and en 8.1 Does the village have a security system?
-If yes: the security system details are: the security system is monitored between: ✓ Yes ☐ No Village secured by an electric gate with access permitted to those who hold keyless remotes or have permission to enter the village to visit a resident or service the village.
+Yes INO The Operator anticipates that some emergency call services in villas, visiting beauty or health service providers may be available at some time on a user pays basis.
+7.3 Does the retirement village operator provide government funded home care services under the Aged Care Act 1997 (Cwth)?
+Yes, the operator is an Approved Provider of home care under the Aged Care Act 1997 (Registered Accredited Care Supplier - RACS ID number) Yes, home care is provided in association with an Approved Provider $oxed{\boxtimes}$ No, the operator does not provide home care services, residents can arrange their own home care services Home Support Program s an aged care assessment services are not covered by be eligible to receive a Home Care Package, or a Commonwealth ubsidised by the Commonwealth Government if assessed as eligible by t team (ACAT) under the Aged Care Act 1997 (Cwth) .
+These home care by the Retirement Villages Act 1999 (Qld). heir own approved Home Care Provider and are not obliged to use ovider, if one is offered.
+Part 8 - Security and en nergency systems 8.1 Does the village have a security system?
+If yes: the security system details are: the security system is monitored between: ☑ Yes □ No Village secured by an electric gate with access permitted to those who hold keyless remotes or have permission to enter the village to visit a resident or service the village. am andpmdays per week.
 8.2 Does the village have an emergency help system?
-If yes or optional: the emergency help system details are: the emergency help system is monitored ☐ Yes - all residents ☐ Optional ☒ No
+If yes or optional: the emergency help system details are: the emergency help system is monitored between: □ Yes - all residents □ Optional ⊠ No